cypress-io/cypress-documentation/content/api/commands/session.md

 ### Validating the session

-The `validate` function has a slightly different function depending on whether it is being run immediately after `setup`, or after restoring the saved session.
+The `validate` function is run in two different contexts, after the initial session setup and before reusing the saved session.
+In both of these contexts it should test only for the presence of a valid session, without depending on any other state.

 After `setup`, the session is not saved until `validate` has returned or resolved.
 This allows you to use `validate` to ensure that the login flow is